 Rent a car to explore Ruta Puuc (or Puuc Route) a historic route that includes a collection of Mayan ruins Sayil, Kabah, and Labna, all wonderful and less-explored sites, that can be visited on a day trip from Merida.

-To learn more about the best places to in Merida, Mexico, read my complete guide to Yucatan capital
+👉 To learn more about Merida, check my complete guide to the best things to do in the Yucatan capital.

 Where to stay: Progreso Beach Hotel